 - Inbox: Centralized hub for all messages and notifications.

-- Employee Helpdesk: Submit and track tickets and requests.
+- Employee Helpdesk: Submit and track support tickets and requests.

-- Company Message Board: A wall for company-wide announcements.
+- Company Message Board: A space for company-wide announcements.

-- Employee Directory: Find contact information for colleagues.
+- Employee Directory: Find contact information for coworkers.

-- Policy Portal: Access all Documents, Policies & Procedures
+- Policy Portal: Access all documents, policies, and procedures

-The office users can also access the intranet from a menu.
+- Employees working in the office can also access the intranet through a dedicated menu option.